poorsquinky/resume/resume.md

 Recruited into a leadership role for the expanding DevOps team, with a broader impact across multiple development teams

-* Portfolio-wide technical leader on cloud-first infrastructure modernization initiatives
+* Enabled dozens of development teams to self-manage AWS infrastructure by leading platform migration and architecture modernization initiatives
-* Managed cloud cost saving efforts recovering millions of dollars in recurring expenses and closing multiple data centers
+* Saved over a million dollars in annual expenses by managing cloud cost reduction efforts and closing multiple data centers
-* Recruited and led a diverse and multiregional team of 15 first-class DevOps engineers, DBA and network engineers
+* Expanded Application Delivery operations and scope by recruiting and leading a diverse and multiregional team of 15 first-class engineers
 * Mentored team to develop skill and confidence by carefully guiding staff outside their technical comfort zone.
 Performed training in group settings on emerging cloud and software technologies